mkthewlis/hotel-eko/README.md

 If you would like to work on this project further you can clone it to your local machine using the following steps:

-1. Begin by taking the following steps in preparation to clone the project.
-- Install the following in your IDE of choice:
+1.  - Install the following in your IDE of choice:
-    * Git (for version controll)
+        * Git (for version control)
         * pip (package installer for Python; pip3 was used at the time of production: September 2020)
         * Python3 (the programming language used to produce the backend logic of this project)
     - Make sure that you have created an account with [Stripe](https://stripe.com/en-se), as this is necessary to use the payment feature of the project.
     - Either use an existing [Gmail](https://www.google.com/intl/sv/gmail/about/#) account or create a new one, then sign in and navigate to the [Google Account Security](https://myaccount.google.com/security) page.
 From here, create two-step authentication by creating an App password for a Django app.
 Use these values when setting up your email username and password in the steps below.
 2. Scroll to the top of this repository and click on the "clone or download button".
 3. Decide whether you want to clone the project using HTTPS or an SSH key and do the following:
     * HTTPS: click on the checklist icon to the right of the URL to copy it